 The stepped spillway water profile and energy dissipation were evaluated for probable maximum flood.
 The standard step method was used along with an air entrainment model and then compared with FLOW-3D.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
 Figure 3 represents the results of both numerical and theoretical models.
-A sectional model was created in FLOW-3D in order to evaluate this phenomena.
+A sectional model was created in FLOW-3D HYDRO in order to evaluate this phenomena.

 Flow Distribution at Turbine Entrance

 Water is conveyed through 3 identical steel penstocks with a gross head of 53 m and a total discharge of 333 m3/s.
 The turbines are of the Francis type with vertical axis.
 In the lower part of the penstock, a horizontal section remains after the last curve before the flux is directed into the turbines.
 This horizontal part is necessary to stabilize the flow before reaching the turbines.
 Numerical modeling was used to determine the necessary length and how velocity and pressure distributions behave.